-The silver image system, shown in Fig.~\ref{fig:silver_sys}, has all its multiple images around a single cluster member, and is therefore mostly dependent on the total mass distribution of the specific cluster member instead of the global cluster mass distribution.
+The silver image system, shown in Fig.~\ref{fig:silver_sys}, has all its multiple images around a single cluster member and therefore mostly depends on the total mass distribution of the specific cluster member rather than the global cluster mass distribution.
 By extracting the MUSE spectrum in a mask covering the arc and cross-correlating it with spectral templates, we found the spectrosopic redshift to likely be $z_{\rm s,silver} = 1.945$.

 We identified three multiple images of one of the background sources in the silver system, and list their positions and uncertainties in Table \ref{tab:silver_pos}.